fluentpython/example-code/11-iface-abc/tombola_tests.rst

 Note: the previous 2 tests have a *very* small chance of failing even if the implementation is OK.
-The probability of the 100 balls coming out, by chance, in the order they were loaded is 1/100!, or approximately 1.07e-158.
+The probability of the 100 balls coming out, by chance, in the order they were inspect is 1/100!, or approximately 1.07e-158.
 It's much easier to win the Lotto or to become a billionaire working as a programmer.